2-Coatl/threat-modeling/docs/standards/engineering-ruleset.md

 This ruleset consolidates the conventions that guide our monolithic-but-modular stack.
 It adapts our legacy standards to the technologies we use today:
-Bash-based automation, Python (Flask + PyTM), PlantUML generation, and the React/SCSS/Webpack front end.
+Bash-based automation, Python (Flask + PyTM), PlantUML generation, and the React/SCSS/Webpack UI.
 Treat this as a living document – prefer pragmatism and clarity over dogmatism.

 ## 1. Core Principles